 - Group leader candidates must be employed in a permanent research position at one of CAS Oslo’s partner institutions

-- Group leader candidates must inform the department or institute chair about the project proposal
+- Group leader candidates must inform the head of their department or institute about the project proposal

 - The project proposal will be assessed by people with extensive research experience but who are not necessarily experts in the applicants’ fields